-Through our role as community leader, service provider and employer, the Council has made a promise to promote equality, create a harmonious community and do our best to prevent discrimination.
+Through our role as community leader, service provider and employer, we have made a promise to promote equality, create a harmonious community and do our best to prevent discrimination.

 Public Sector Equality Duty

 The Public Sector Equality Duty came into force across the United Kingdom on 5 April 2011.
 It requires public bodies to consider all individuals when carrying out their day-to-day work – in shaping policy, in delivering services and in relation to their own employees.

 The Equality Duty is section 149 of the Equality Act.
 It is a duty of public bodies to have due regard to the need to eliminate discrimination, advance equality of opportunity, and foster good relations between different people carrying out their activities.